Housecall Pro vs Jobber (2026): An Honest Comparison

 | Core | $49/mo | $29/mo | 1 |

-Housecall Pro now lists sticker prices too: Basic $59/mo, Essentials $149/mo, MAX $299/mo (billed annually; monthly billing runs $20–40 more, and MAX adds users at $35/mo each).
-Its pricing page still runs a short quiz — industry, team size, goals — that tailors which plan and add-ons you’re offered:
+Housecall Pro lists sticker prices too.
+Basic $59/mo, Essentials $149/mo, MAX $299/mo, billed annually; monthly billing runs $20–40 more.
+But the seat counts are the part that matters and almost nobody quotes: Basic includes 1 user, Essentials 5, and MAX 8, with extras at $35/mo.
+Its pricing page leads with a short quiz (industry, team size, goals) that tailors which plan and add-ons you are offered, so the table sits below the fold:

-The practical takeaway: Jobber’s entry point is roughly half the price ($29 vs $59 on annual billing), while Housecall Pro bundles more marketing muscle into every tier — plus live phone/chat support, a free app (English and Spanish), offline mode, AI features, and card processing “as low as 2.59%.”
+What Housecall Pro bundles into every tier regardless: live phone and chat support, a free app in English and Spanish, offline mode, AI features, and card processing “as low as 2.59%.”

-Quoting — advantage Jobber.
-If you bid a lot, this is where you’ll feel the difference.
+Quoting goes to Jobber, and if you bid a lot this is where you’ll feel the difference.
 Jobber’s quotes are clean, customers can approve optional add-ons with a tap, and the automatic follow-ups quietly chase the jobs you’d otherwise forget.
 That’s real money.

-Marketing & reviews — advantage Housecall Pro.
-This is HCP’s home turf.
-Automated review requests, campaigns, online booking — the stuff that turns one job into three.
+Marketing and reviews go the other way.
+This is Housecall Pro’s home turf: automated review requests, campaigns, online booking, the stuff that turns one job into three.
 If your growth plan is “get more 5-star reviews and repeat customers,” it’s hard to beat.

-Scheduling & dispatch — basically a tie.
+Scheduling and dispatch is basically a tie.
 Drag-and-drop calendar, map view, live updates to the crew’s phones.
-Both nail it.
-Don’t pick based on this.
+Both nail it, so don’t pick based on this.

-AI — both showed up.
-Jobber AI helps price jobs and draft quotes/messages.
-HCP’s AI (including an always-on answering assistant trained on 100M+ jobs) is aimed at never missing a lead.
-Both are useful; neither should be your deciding factor yet.
+On AI, both showed up.
+Jobber AI helps price jobs and draft quotes and messages.
+Housecall Pro’s version, including an always-on answering assistant trained on 100M+ jobs, is aimed at never missing a lead.
+Useful on both sides, but neither should decide this for you yet.

 The honest pros and cons